BioMedLab-HM/biomed-iot/DOMAIN_SETUP.md

 ```
 nano gateway_setup.sh
 ```
-Change the code according to the commentsabout Let's Encrypt (ISRG_Root_X1.pem) and self-signed cert (biomed-iot.crt).
+Change the code according to the comments about Let's Encrypt (ISRG_Root_X1.pem) and self-signed cert (biomed-iot.crt).

 Then save and exit